kritanta-ios-tweaks/Calypso/README.md

 # Calypso

-libactivator, with a rethought structure
+libactivator alternative, with a rethought structure

 Allows extensions to call actions independently as well.